ahjsuy/ahjsuy/README.md

 ### :technologist: About Me :

-I am an aspiring web developer newly graduated from UCSB
+I am an aspiring web developer eager to expand my technical knowledge.

-- :telescope: I am currently working on passion projects to fuel my self-learning in web developing and seeking jobs that would allow me to further that passion
+- :telescope: I am currently working on passion projects to fuel my self-learning in web developing and seeking jobs that would allow me to further that passion.
+Specifically working on Potluck Planner, a web app that would allow for easier event organization.

-- :seedling: Exploring how to use Firebase to integrate PostgresSQL into web apps
+- :seedling: Exploring how to use Firebase to integrate PostgresSQL into web apps.

-- :zap: In my free time, I love to play video games, read, and think of new project ideas
+- :zap: In my free time, I love to play video games, read, and think of new project ideas.

-- :mailbox:How to reach me: angelinasuy3@gmail.com
+- :mailbox:How to reach me: angelinasuy3@gmail.com.

 ---